-Wondering what supplies you need for easy canning and preserving?
-This list of essential and nice to have items will see you putting up food in no time.
+Wondering what’s really needed for simple canning and preserving of the season’s best fruit and vegetables?
+This list of essential and nice to have easy canning supplies will see you putting up food in no time.

 All forms of preserving food are near and dear to my heart.
 There’s something empowering about taking ripe, whole foods and being able to save it for winter eating (like freezing green beans) or creating something new and wonderful (like Addictive Tomato Chutney).
 I want everyone to know how easy it is – and that it doesn’t have to take a ton of time!

 Note: I do not recommend getting one of those canning supplies kits.
 They do not have quality tools and contain things you just really don’t need anymore (lid holder, magnetic lid wand, etc.).
 They are also almost exclusively plastic, which I also don’t recommend (see more on this below).